Manipur: 50 acres of illegal poppy cultivation destroyed

 Imphal: Approximately 50 acres of illegal poppy cultivations were chopped down in two separate hill districts in the north and northwest parts of Manipur during the past 24 hours.

-On receiving intelligence inputs, the security forces launched a series of operations on Friday.
+On receiving intelligence inputs, the law protectors launched a series of operations on Friday.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!